 Prater teaches OOUX within companies (such as Macys.com, Mastercard, Delta Airlines, and Intercom) and at conferences all over the world.
-She developed the process when she was a UX designer at CNN.com and worked on the responsive election night experience in 2012, viewed by over 200 million people.
+She developed the process when she was a UX designer at CNN.com working on the responsive election night experience in 2012, which was viewed by over 200 million people.

-Prater realised that the more moving parts there were, the more likely a site was going to break (getting your web hosting service right will minimise site performance issues).
+Prater realised that the more moving parts it has, the more likely a site will break.
 Extraneous design elements can easily creep into a product, which not only increases development costs but also makes life harder for users.
 So Prater thought about how she could simplify the 2012 experience without dumbing it down.
 She didn’t want to show less data but make it easier to build and to do so responsibly.

 “We reduced the number of modules and templates.
 We made every module do more work and we were reusing modules on different pages.
 But when I analysed the project, I realised that reducing the number of moving parts and prioritising all the elements was what I should have been doing all along, regardless of responsive design.”

-Initially, Prater called her process modular design but then she started looking into object-oriented programming and had, as she puts it, a smack-your-forehead moment.
-“I realised this was what developers were doing when they build databases,” she explains.
+Initially, Prater called her process modular design but then she started looking into object-oriented programming and that's when she had, as she describes it, a "smack-your-forehead moment".
+“I realised this was what developers were doing when they build databases,” she says.
 “They’re determining the objects and figuring out the substance and the relationships of those objects but they’re not necessarily doing the user research to make sure that the objects in the database are in direct correlation with how the users are thinking.

 "I realised that the user experience designer can be the connection point between how the user thinks about the objects and how the developer needs to build them.
 That’s why I called it object-oriented UX: I was stealing from the programming world and how we can take all the benefits that programmers experience when they go from procedural to object-oriented code.”

-Prater starts her process by collaboratively building an object map with the help of sticky notes to figure out the objects and their relationships.
-She then tends to design a more sophisticated, digital version of the sticky notes with Sketch and prototypes a CMS with Webflow – even before any wireframes are created.
-“I can spin up a CMS in two hours and have a beautiful experience for someone to come in and start filling with real content, which is just amazing,” Prater enthuses.
-“Usually, the object-mapping process will get it about 80 per cent right and with the prototypes we can get really close.”
+Prater starts her process by collaboratively building an object map with the help of sticky notes in order to map out the objects and their relationships.
+She'll then usually design a more sophisticated, digital version of the sticky notes with Sketch and prototype a CMS with Webflow, even before any wireframes are created.
+“I can spin up a CMS in two hours and have a beautiful experience for someone to come in and start filling with real content, which is just amazing,” Prater bursts.
+“Usually, the object-mapping process will get it about 80 per cent right and with the prototypes, we can get really close.”

-Object-oriented UX is suited for all kinds of organisations but the more complex the system, the more it’s needed to make sure objects are represented consistently across different touch points.
+Object-oriented UX is suitable for all kinds of organisations, but the more complex the system, the more it’s necessary in order to ensure objects are represented consistently across different touchpoints.
 A recent example is the site for Georgia Tech Research Institute.

-Prater’s ultimate goal is for the term object-oriented UX to disappear, as it becomes normal UX practice.
-Until that happens, OOUX’s chief evangelist continues to travel the world to tell people they just need to add this one piece to their existing process to make everything else easier.
-It’s a repeatable, foolproof process for creating elegant, naturally intuitive digital environments.
+Prater’s goal is for the term object-oriented UX to eventually disappear as it becomes normal UX practice.
+Until that happens, OOUX’s chief evangelist continues to tour companies explaining how adding this one concept to their existing processes can make everything else easier and result in a much more consistent experience for users.